-Land is carried at fair value, based on valuations by external independent valuers.
+Land and Vassiliko port are carried at fair value.
 Revaluations are carried out with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
 All other property, plant and equipment are stated at historical cost less accumulated depreciation and any accumulated impairment losses.